mashmawy/NeonBlue.Expressions/README.md

 **Overview**

-ExpressionEvaluator is a comprehensive library designed to efficiently parse, evaluate, and interpret mathematical expressions in C#.
+NeonBlue.Expressions is a comprehensive library designed to efficiently parse, evaluate, and interpret mathematical expressions in C#.
 It provides a flexible framework for handling various data types, operators, functions, and variables within expressions.